grz0zrg/fas/README.md

 * Get latest [Soundpipe](https://github.com/PaulBatchelor/Soundpipe)
   * make
   * sudo make install
+  * **Warning** : Soundpipe started to use c89 mode which seem to produce some issues, you may want to compile with newer C like C11 to get rid of any fx chain crashs until it is fixed. (this can be specified in the Makefile)
 * Get latest [Faust](https://github.com/grame-cncm/faust)
   * sudo apt-get install cmake llvm libmicrohttpd-dev
   * make all